OleksiyRudenko/taxret-ngmd/src/client/app/core/localDB/README.md

 If a type is not nullable and defaultValue set to `null` then there is special behavior for the case when `null` is supplied to store.

-If `ID` field in Record Object undefined then it is set to `null`.
+If `PID` field in Record Object undefined then it is set to `null`.

-If `ID` field in Record Object is `null` then new record inserted.
+If `PID` field in Record Object is `null` then new record inserted.
 This behaviour, however, can be overridden.

 If `TIMESTAMP` field in Record Object undefined on INSERT then it is set to `null`.